 RPR has also asserted that we should be responsible for its lost profits while ONCASPAR is under the temporary labeling and distribution modifications.
 RPR contends that its lost profits through December 31, 1999 were \$5,194,000.
 We do not agree with RPR's claim for over charges under the supply agreement and lost profits.
-We do not believe the ultimate resolution of these matters will have a material adverse effect on our financial results or operations.
+We do not believe the ultimate resolution of these matters will have a material adverse effect on our financial results or operations, though it could have a material adverse effect on our financial position.